scambier/tic80-typescript/README.md

 ## What is this?

 The goal of this tool is to ease the use of TypeScript for the TIC-80.
-It gives you:
+It contains:
-- A .d.ts file containing the definition of all TIC-80 functions
+- `.d.ts`: a file containing the definition of all TIC-80 functions
-- A small tsconfig.json to compile your .ts files in a single .js file
+- `tsconfig.json`: basic settings to compile your `.ts` files in a single `.js` file
+- `config.json`: defined just below
+- `main.ts`: a sample TypeScript file
-- A single command that will compress the code (while keeping it readable by default), inject it to TIC-80, and launch your game
+- `runtic.js`: the script that will compress your code (while keeping it readable by default), inject it to TIC-80, and launch your game

 ## Installation